There was an error with your log in

 Historic Temple in Kathmandu's Old City

-• After breakfast on your final day in Kathmandu, your guides will arrange transport back to the Tribhuvan International Airport.
-If you’re not yet ready to say your goodbyes, ask your guides for recommendations.
+• After breakfast on our final day in Kathmandu, we will arrange transport back to the Tribhuvan International Airport.
+If you’re not yet ready to say your goodbyes, ask us for recommendations.

 Meals: Breakfast